 Tribal Assister Program

 The tribal assister program helps American Indians and Alaska Natives through the Washington Healthplanfinder application process.
-Most Washington state tribes and urban Indian health organizations have trained and certified tribal assisters to help community members.
-The Exchange contracts with the American Indian Health Commission to host webinars where tribal assisters come together to troubleshoot, learn about updates, and share best practices in getting AI/ANs enrolled in coverage.
-For more information about becoming a tribal assister, visit Tribal Assister Certification.
+Most Washington State tribes and urban Indian health organizations have trained and certified tribal assisters to help community members.
+The Exchange contracts with the American Indian Health Commission to host webinars where tribal assisters come together to troubleshoot, learn about updates, and share best practices in getting American Indians and Alaska Natives enrolled in coverage.